Skip to main content

 Non-accessible content

-We regularly carry out automated tests against the WCAG 2.1 AA standards.
-Automated tests are carried out approximately once a week.
+We regularly carry out automated tests against the Web Content Accessibility Guidelines version 2.2 AA standard.
+Automated tests are carried out once a week.

 Some parts of the website may not work for everyone.
-Below are known issues that we either need to fix, cannot fix, or do not need to fix right now.
+Below are known issues we need to fix, cannot fix, or do not need to fix.

-If you find something that does not work that we have missed, remember to contact us.
+If you find something that we missed that does not work, please contact us.

 Website compliance issues